cosmos/governance/state_of_cosmos_governance_2021.md

 "This CIP process aims to subsume, but not necessarily to replace" the RFC and ADR processes.
 🔗 <https://github.com/cosmos/cips/blob/main/CIPS/cip-1.md>

+### User Story: Governing Technical Direction

+Alice, a member of one core development team, submits a PR to the Cosmos cips repo after a recurring issue is identified in the standing GAIA / ATOM call.
+There has been a recurring discussion about how to formalize emerging agreement on a distinctive Cosmos interpretation of a technical feature common to blockchains.
+There are existing prior specifications in the bitcoin ecosystem that were the direct inspiration for Cosmos development, but over time the core development teams have developed a contrasting understanding of how their implementation provides a pathway to future specification development.
+At the end of last call, Alice decides this was important enough to step forward and take a first pass at drafting the spec based on the current roadmap.

+Alice follows the template from the repo to draft an early CIP and updates the frontmatter of the file to indicate the status is "draft."
+Once the PR is submitted, Alice pings a few developers who mentioned they would provide feedback in Discord and Slack bridge channels.
+The developers review the PR and leave inline comments and suggestions.
+Alice incorporates this feedback and requests the CIP be discussed at the next GAIA / ATOM call.
+In the meantime, Alice solicits community feedback on the PR, sharing it to the Cosmos Hub Discord and a relevant Slack connect channel.
+Once again Alice is asked to make minor changes, which are completed before the PR is finalized, the cip status is updated to "living" and it is merged by the cips repo owner.

 ### Process overview